 No products in the cart.

 Many of us have had the unfortunate experience of going to a noisy restaurant and having our meal almost ruined by the loud environment.
 Many times the owners/managers aren’t even aware of how loud their restaurant really is, mostly from being accustomed to working inside.
 Customers, on the other hand, do notice and it can affect your business in more ways than you think.
+There are a lot of different components in a restaurant that can cause it to have poor acoustics.

-Noise Complaints are Too Common in Restaurants
+Noise Complaints are Common in Restaurants

 Conversation is one of the most important things lost when noise becomes a problem.
 Restaurant Briefing reported that on average, customers have noted noise levels of 80 decibels or higher in restaurants.
 Noises that go above 60 decibels (the average level of two people chatting) can disrupt conversation and make it harder to enjoy your meal.